 - Navigate to the company in Teamleader

-- Click on the arrow next to ‘Company information’
+- Click on the three dots next to ‘Company information’

 - Click on ‘Invoicing preferences’